chenhaotian/Bayesian-Bricks/cran-comments.md

-## Resubmission
+## Update submission
-This is a resubmission.
-In this version I have:
+This is a submission of a new version.
-* Corrected the spacing in DESCRIPTION text: structures,as --> structures, as
-"Maximum A Posteriori"(MAP) --> "Maximum A Posteriori" (MAP)
-* Removed the par() settings in the examples.

 ## Test environments
 * local Ubuntu 16.04, R 3.6.2